PAs (physician associates / physician assistants) are licensed clinicians who practice

 Students may be interested to know:

-- The U.S. Bureau of Labor Statistics projects that the number of PA jobs will increase 38% from 2012-2022.
+- The U.S. Bureau of Labor Statistics projects that the number of PA jobs will increase 28% from 2021-2031, much faster than the average for all occupations.

-- There are approximately 1,000 practicing PAs in the state of Kansas.
+- There are over 1,200 practicing PAs in the state of Kansas.

 - PAs must successfully pass the national certification examination and pass a recertification exam every 10 years to maintain certification.